kcmazie/Err-Disabled_Check/README.txt

                    :
       Requirements : The Rensi PowerShell SSH module is required.
 If not detected the module : will be automatically installed during the first run.
 A minimum PowerShell : version of 5.1 is required.
 PS version 7 will not work.
-Additionally : Net-SNMP is required and must be installed seperately.
-DEownload from : https://www.net-snmp.org and adjust the path in the XML config file to : reflect the location of the BIN folder.
                    :
    Option Switches : $Console - If Set to $true will display status during run (Defaults to
                    :            $True)